Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers: Introduction

 \section{Introduction}

-Sorption processes at the solid/liquid interface by which (bio)molecules bound to material surfaces are of interest for biosensors, biomaterials, materials and surface science.
-Understanding the three-dimensional organization (including density, water content and thickness) of the resulting sorbed film and its evolution during the process is crucial for many applications in these domains.
-For biosensors, more specifically, there is a need to monitor the response in real-time and to be able to distinguish contributions coming from the dry sorbed mass, which is the physical criterion for estimating sensitivity, and those that should be attributed to effects intimately associated to the organization, like sorbent-bound water and viscosity for example.
-While a wide variety of methods can qualitatively detect the formation of the sorbed film, almost none of them, alone, is quantitative and able to reveal the film organization, and only few can monitor the process in real-time.
+Sorption processes at the solid/liquid interface by which (bio)molecules bind to material surfaces are of interest for biosensors, biomaterials, material and surface science.
+Understanding the three-dimensional organization (including density, solvent content and thickness) of the resulting sorbed film and its evolution during the adsorption process is crucial for many applications in these domains.
+For biosensors, more specifically, there is a need to monitor the response in real-time, in order to assess the adsorption kinetics, and to be able to distinguish contributions coming from the dry sorbed mass, which is the physical criterion for estimating sensitivity, and those that should be attributed to effects intimately associated to the layer organization, like sorbent-bound water and hydrodynamic effects for example.
+While a wide variety of methods can qualitatively detect the formation of the sorbed film, almost none of them, taken alone, is quantitative and able to reveal the film organization, and only few can monitor the process in real-time.
 Scanning probe microscopies might fulfill all these requirements, mainly for submonolayers sorbed on smooth surfaces \cite{book2}.
-Neutron reflectivity \cite{book1}, XPS \cite{XPS}, mass spectroscopy and radiolabeling are quantitative techniques able to directly measure the dry sorbed amount, nevertheless compatible to very different film organizations.
+Neutron reflectivity \cite{book1}, X-ray Photoelectron Spectroscopy (XPS) \cite{XPS}, mass spectroscopy and radiolabeling are quantitative techniques able to directly measure the dry sorbed amount.
 Of all the direct detection ({\it i.e.} label-less) techniques, we have identified acoustic and optical methods as being the only ones fulfilling two fundamental criteria of our measurements: time resolved and in-situ (liquid phase) measurement of the physical properties of the adsorbed layer.